 In our comparisons below, we’ll start with a basic overview of the platform.
-Then, we’ll do a review of best features and pricing details for each OVP.
+Then, we’ll do a review of the best features and pricing details for each OVP.

 First up is Brightcove.
 Brightcove’s streaming solutions mainly target large businesses.
-Among their products, Video Cloud is a streaming video solution for hosting on-demand and live video.
+Among its products, Video Cloud is a streaming video solution for hosting on-demand and live video.
 This service includes an all-screen video player, monetization tools, and analytics.

 Brightcove best features

 - Major focus on advertising functionality and monetization

 - Social media tools

 Do you plan to use streaming solutions not only for video hosting but also for live streaming?
 If so, you’ll need to choose the $499 per month Enterprise Communications plan.
 This plan also includes security features, internal portals, and SSO (Single Sign-On).
 For high-volume streaming, Brightcove also offers a Monetization plan, which is custom-priced and geared toward large-budget streaming with advertising.
 This is the only plan that supports 24/7 live streaming, server-side ad insertion, and OTT solutions.